 Confession time: I’m a Starbucks fanatic.
 For me, the day hasn’t begun until I’ve had my triple grande nonfat cappuccino.
 In fact, the company’s former CEO Howard Schultz is someone whose leadership and guidance I’ve always admired (I’m the proud owner of an autographed copy of his book: Onward.)
 It was Schultz’s idea to create a third place to have coffee: a place that wasn’t your home or office.
 This vision created a new alternative at a scale that didn’t previously exist.

-The Rural Sourcing business model follows the same concept and vision.
+The Rural Sourcing business model follows the same concept.
 Up until recently, businesses had two options for their IT workforce strategy.
-Businesses could bring in the talent to their office in their city, often at expensive hourly rates, or they could offshore the work to an outsourcing firm for less expensive hourly rates and figure out how to manage the cultural, language, and time zone challenges.
-At Rural Sourcing we saw the need to create that third option at scale.
+Businesses could bring in the talent to their office in their city, often at expensive hourly rates, or they could offshore the work to an outsourcing firm for less expensive hourly rates and figure out how to manage the cultural, security, IP, and time zone challenges.
+At Rural Sourcing, we saw the need to create that third option at scale.

 I’m not saying that businesses shouldn’t consume the available talent within their own cities or even offshore, as both have their respective roles to play in the sourcing strategy.
-For certain types of projects, these sourcing models may be well suited for the task.
-What I am saying is that there is a new coffee shop available that serves an amazing third alternative that may just taste better than your traditional sources.
-Find out more about our blend of services here.
+What I am saying, however, is that there’s a new coffee shop available that serves a remarkable third alternative that may just taste better than your traditional sources.
+Find out more about our unique blend of services here.